skr0x1c0/xpl/README.md

 The `SMBIOC_NEGOTIATE` ioctl command in `smbfs.kext` is used to setup a new session with a SMB server.
 An malicious application may provide crafted data with this ioctl command to trigger out of bound (OOB) read in kernel memory.
 The OOB read data will be stored in a location in kernel memory which can later be retrieved by the malicious application using `smbfsGetSessionSockaddrFSCTL` fsctl command.

-This PoC provides a minimal program required to demonstrate this vulnerability in `smbfs.kext`
+This PoC provides a minimal program required to demonstrate this vulnerability in `smbfs.kext`.

 #### Steps for running